babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 sudo make install
 ```

-Export `PG_CONFIG` variable:
+Export the `PG_CONFIG` variable:

 ```sh
 export PG_CONFIG=/opt/babelfish/1.1/bin/pg_config
 ```

-> NOTICE: this step is going to be deprecated in future versions.
+This step will be deprecated in future versions.

 ### Compile the ANTLR parser generator